Top Online Liberal Arts Degree Programs

 |Purdue University Global||180||$371||$266,780|

 TOP SCHOOLS FOR ONLINE LIBERAL ARTS DEGREE PROGRAMS

 Last check, there were 1,505 schools that offer liberal arts degrees or programs.
 From those schools, there were 319,647 liberal arts degrees awarded to students.
 Most (90.4%!) of those degrees were associate’s degrees.

 |School||2017 Degrees awarded||2019/20 Tuition (out of state unless *)|

 |St. Petersburg College||3,590||$9,717|

 ACCREDITATION FOR ONLINE LIBERAL ARTS DEGREE PROGRAMS

 Accreditation is a process of review that schools undergo.
-It helps students, governments, employers, and others know that a given school provides quality education.
-After a rigorous process of review, schools can receive institutional or programmatic accreditation.
+It helps students, gov’ts, employers, and others know that a given school provides quality education.
+After an intense process of review, schools can receive accreditation at the institute or program level.
 They must renew it regularly.